felifluid/bachelorarbeit/thesis/main.typ

   logo: "../figs/logo.svg",
   submissionDate: datetime.today(),
   preface: [
-    ToPoVis is a code that computes and visualizes plasma structures as poloidal cross sections in global tokamak geometry.
+    ToPoVis is a code that computes and visualizes small scale plasma turbolences in a tokamak.
     This thesis tackles the issue of numerical artifacts through interpolation and refined triangulation.
     To implement these extensive additions, the ToPoVis code is rewritten.
     The accuracy of the interpolation is measured for both linear and non-linear simulations.